Phillies slug enough to overcome a late scare in Taijuan Walker's debut

 Fastball velocity is another important factor for Walker.
 His heater averaged 94 mph in 2022, his final season with the Mets.
 It averaged 93 mph last season.
 This spring and during his rehab assignment, he was mostly 89-91.
 On Sunday, his sinker averaged 91.6 and his four-seamer was 91.1.

-His next start is lined up for next weekend at home against the Giants.
+His next start is lined up for next Sunday at home against the Giants.

 The Phillies weren’t perfect defensively in the series finale but made two huge plays.
 Walker had a behind-the-back snag of a Jackson Merrill line drive in the second inning that started a double play.
 Center fielder Johan Rojas made a remarkable play in the sixth, slamming into the wall after leaping to catch a 399-foot blast by Tatis.
 The ball would have been a home run in 11 of 30 stadiums and had a catch probability of just 19%.